Healing Path Integrative Medicine, PLLC

 9. Your Letters, Forms, and Prior Authorizations

-- "Prior Authorizations" are your insurance companies mechanism for limiting their payment on anything from generic medications, brand medications, labs, MRI's, Ultrasounds, CT scans, surgeries.
+- “Prior Authorizations” are your insurance companies mechanism for limiting their payment on anything from generic medications, brand medications, labs, MRI’s, Ultrasounds, CT scans, surgeries.
 It is their way of increasing their profits by denying you coverage.
 They expect your medical practitioner to argue on your behalf for free.
 It is not unusual for doctors to spend 3 hours per week on wrangling for Prior Authorizations and many more hours for their staff.
 It can take 10 minutes to 1+ hours to attempt a Prior Authorization and even then it may be denied.
-For my practice to be sustainable in this climate, I charge for time spent on Prior Authorizations whether approved or denied. $25 for 5-10 minutes; $45 for 15 minutes; $85 for 30minutes and $130 for 45 minutes.
+For my practice to be sustainable in this climate, I charge for time spent on Prior Authorizations whether approved or denied. $70 for 15 minutes; $130 for 30minutes and $185 for 45 minutes.
+And so on, per usual charges for time.
 You can securely pay for any charges here https://squareup.com/market/healing-path-integrative-medicine or I will invoice you by email and you can pay with credit card.

 - Forms must be supplied by the patient with insurance information and fax/phone numbers provided in order for our office to complete these forms.
 Since we are “out-of-network” we do not have access to forms or insurance information.